osrf/TSC-RMW-Reports/humble/README.md

 ### 4.3.3 Fast DDS Users

-	> Fastdds is a production level DDS implementation.
+	_"Fastdds is a production level DDS implementation.
 Performance is good, but what strikes the most is the quality of its code.
 It's maintained through a serious review process, it's easy to look and add features.
 The code does not contain hacks or subtleties.
-There are a lot of documentation and examples.
+There are a lot of documentation and examples."_

 	> One of our requirements is to ensure data persistency and right now only Fast DDS have this feature implemented.
 Cyclone DDS was not an option for the moment.
 Their roadmap published last year said that it would be available soon and I would have liked to test it and do some benchmarking, but I don't think it has been released yet.